mvellandi/journal-old/_posts/2010-09-22-future-book-interaction-design-user-experience-development.md

 ---
-title: The Future of the Book
+title: "The Future of the Book"
+layout: post
 date: 2010-09-22T13:01:25+00:00
 author: Mario Vellandi
-layout: post
 categories:
   - design
   - new product development